 Suede's sophomore effort Dog Man Star saw them moving away from Britpop to a more art-rock, drug-influenced sound.
-The record got mixed reactions upon release and was fairly commercially unsuccessful, but is nowadays regarded as the band's Magnum Opus.
+The record got mixed reactions upon release and was fairly commercially unsuccessful, but is nowadays regarded as the band's best album.

 Judas Priest went here by releasing Painkiller, an album full of hard-hitting power and speed metal, with none of the happy-go-lucky synthesizers and lyrics of their previous album Turbo (they did keep the synths, but only to evoke dark atmospheres).
 Subsequent albums (the Ripper Owens period especially) continued the trend, although most fans dismiss these albums (which seems to happen with more Ripper-sung albums; see Iced Earth's albums The Glorious Burden and, less often, Framing Armageddon.)